Seppli11/ZHAW-Summary/summaries/23FS/ITS/9_Authorization.md

 Role based access control can be a natural way for "normal" users to express what permissions a user has (e.g. a user should have the role of a developer).

-RBAC can support the following three security principles: **TODO details of principles**
+RBAC can support the following three security principles:

 * Principle of least privilege (or authority)
   By defining the roles and associated permissions of these roles in an organisation and then associate each user one ore more roles
 * Separation of duty
+  For example, requiring an accounting clerk and account manager to participate in issuing a check.
+These two roles must be mutually exclusive
 * Data abstraction
+  Administrating permissions on a high level instead of the lower-level access control mechanisms (like ACL or capabilities) on an object-by-object basis.

+However, RBAC is not typically supplied by the OS.
+Additionally, RBAC doesn't allows for roles based on attributes (e.g. Allows an employee to access a file, if he is at their desk).

 ## Attribute Based Access Control (ABAC)